jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 * Description: called when completing the indexing of a document.
 * Parameters: `$document`, `$index`, `$lang`, `$post`, `$customFields`
-* Example: can be used to add values to some custom fields:
+* Example: can be used to add values to custom fields:

 ```php
     add_action('oss_index_document', 'oss_index_document', 10, 5 );